Oluwaniyii/teledeus-stockon/README.md

 <br>
 Some request might require you to use both client id as secret for verification.
- You can choose to send client credentails using the basic auth header or send it as a get request parameter or post data. when using as a basic header make sure it is in this format &ltclient_id&gt:&ltclient_secret&gt, converted to **base 64 string**
+ You can choose to send client credentails using the basic auth header or send it as a get request parameter or post data. when using as a basic header make sure it is in this format client_id:client_secret, converted to **base 64 string**

 ```Http